OWASP/www-project-threat-and-safeguard-matrix/index.md

 ![Completed Threat and Safeguard Matrix](assets/images/CompletedTaSM.png)

 # Using TaSM to enhance Threat Modeling
 As we look for ways to apply the TaSM in an organization, one way the TaSM might be leveraged is within Threat Models.
 Example: Developer teams could combine usinga a [data flow diagram](https://d1.awsstatic.com/whitepapers/compliance/pci-dss-compliance-on-aws.pdf?did=wp_card&trk=wp_card) which shows key attributes such as (Encryption Layers, Access Control Methods, and Data Types) with the TaSM to identify key issues within their projects.
-As Architecture Review Boards see numerous TaSMs used threat model discussions, architects might identify common threats or safeguards that need enterprise solutions.
+As Architecture Review Boards see numerous TaSMs used during threat model discussions, architects might identify common threats or safeguards that need enterprise solutions.
 ![Threat Modeling](assets/images/ThreatModeling.png)

 # Using the TaSM to help standardize Risk Committees